muhammedjamsheer/Angular/Interview Questions.md

 ###  1. What is  one way and two way data binding?
 In one-way binding, any changes in the component class will directly reflect inside the HTML template but, vice-versa is not possible.
 Whereas, it is possible in two-way binding

+###  1. What is  directives?
+A directive is a class in Angular that is declared with a @Directive decorator.\

+###### When to use a directive?
+Consider an application, where multiple components need to have similar functionalities.
+The norm thing to do is by adding this functionality individually to every component but, this task is tedious to perform.
+In such a situation, one can create a directive having the required functionality and then, import the directive to components which require this functionality.

+There are three types of directives
+1. **Structural directives**
+These directives change the DOM layout by adding and removing DOM elements.\
+Every structural directive has a ‘ * ’ sign before them.\
+Examples are *ngIf ,*ngFor ,*ngSwitch

+1. **Attribute directives**
+These directives change the appearance or behavior of an element, component, or another directive.\
+Examples are *ngClass ,*ngStye

+1. **Attribute directives**
+These are directives with a template.